onelittlenightmusic/graphql-mesh-docker/README.md

   #### On Docker

   - Go to `docker` directory.
-  - Edit `docker-compose.yaml` file in order to point your `.meshrc.yaml`
+  - Edit `docker-compose.yaml` file in order to point your `.meshrc.yaml` and mount it to `/work/.meshrc.yaml`

   ```yaml
       volumes: